Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

-\textbf{Layered TbMn$_6$Sn$_6$ for Chern magnets:} A distinct class of materials, RMn$_6$Sn$_6$, where R denotes a rare-earth element, displays rich and intricate physical phenomena such as strong electron-electron correlations, spin-orbit effects as well as possibilities of forming states with topological order.This stems from structural peculiarities with 2D Kagome layers of Mn interlaced by R and Sn layers.
-In this respect, the rare-earth Tb atom is of particular interest since it is the only R-element that forms an out-of-plane spin order compound.
-Experiments showed indications that TbMn$_6$Sn$_6$ is close to realizing a quantum-limit Chern magnet, as predicted by the Haldane model.
-Indeed, Kagome lattice geometry with an out-of-plane magnetization formed by the Mn atoms and the presence of strong spin-orbit coupling (SOC) originating from the Tb and Sn atoms provide the necessary conditions for opening the Chern gap.
-In our very recent study Ref.\onlinecite{Tb-soc}, we use DMC and DFT with Hubbard U (DFT+U) calculations to examine the electronic structure of TbMn$_6$Sn$_6$.
+\textbf{Layered TbMn$_6$Sn$_6$ for Chern magnets:} A distinct class of materials, RMn$_6$Sn$_6$, where R denotes a rare-earth element, displays rich and intricate physical phenomena such as strong electron-electron correlations, spin-orbit effects, and possibilities of forming states with topological order.
+This stems from structural peculiarities with 2D Kagome layers of Mn interlaced by R and Sn layers.
+In this respect, the rare-earth Tb atom is of particular interest since it is the only R element that forms an out-of-plane spin order compound.
+Experiments indicated that TbMn$_6$Sn$_6$ is close to realizing a quantum-limit Chern magnet, as predicted by the Haldane model.
+Indeed, Kagome lattice geometry with an out-of-plane magnetization formed by the Mn atoms and the presence of strong SOC originating from the Tb and Sn atoms provide the necessary conditions for opening the Chern gap.
+In our very recent study (Ref. \onlinecite{Tb-soc}), we use DMC and DFT with Hubbard U (DFT+U) calculations to examine the electronic structure of TbMn$_6$Sn$_6$.
 We find that DFT+U and single-reference QMC calculations exhibit the same overestimation of the magnetic moments as meta-GGA and hybrid density functional approximations.
-Our findings point to the need for improved orbitals as well as wavefunctions for this class of materials.
-We have concluded that significant multi-reference effects have to be included in order to capture the static correlations which are necessary for an accurate prediction of magnetic properties.
+Our findings point to the need for improved orbital quality and for potentially extending beyond single-determinant wavefunctions for this class of materials.
+We have concluded that significant multireference effects must be included to capture the static correlations necessary for an accurate prediction of magnetic properties.
 We have probed for the occurrence of topological order, where we have explored DFT+U with Mn magnetic moments adjusted to experiment.
-We have observed the Dirac crossing in bulk to be close to the Fermi level, within $\approx$ 120 meV, in agreement with the experiments.
-The possibility of crossing the Fermi level has been further enhanced in non-stoichiometric slab calculations, keeping realization of Chern magnetism in this limit within the experimental reach.
+We have observed the Dirac crossing in bulk to be close to the Fermi level, within $\approx$120 meV, in agreement with the experiments.
+The possibility of crossing the Fermi level has been further enhanced in nonstoichiometric slab calculations, keeping realization of Chern magnetism in this limit within the experimental reach.
 More information can be found in Ref. \onlinecite{Tb-soc}.